Paul Koretz: City of West Hollywood

 In 1984, Koretz supported the creation of the City of West Hollywood from what was then unincorporated Los Angeles County.
 Koretz campaigned for the city's incorporation while managing the City Council campaign of Alan Viterbi and served as Viterbi's deputy after his election.
 Upon Viterbi's retirement in 1988, Koretz was elected to the West Hollywood City Council.

-As Councilman, Koretz appointed Kevin Norte to the city's Rent Stabilization Commission in 1992.
+As Councilmember, Koretz appointed Kevin Norte to the city's Rent Stabilization Commission in 1992.
 Norte was the commission's first openly gay chair for two one-year terms.
 Koretz also appointed Equality California leader attorney John Duran to replace Norte as Koretz's appointee to the Rent Stabilization Commission.
 Duran would go on to succeed Koretz on the West Hollywood City Council.

 Gun Ban

 In 1988, Koretz sponsored a citywide ban on semi-automatic rifles, which built momentum for a subsequent statewide "assault weapons" ban.
 In 1996, Koretz co-sponsored the city's ban on "Saturday Night Specials."
 The city was the first to enact such a ban, which survived various legal challenges by the National Rifle Association of America.
 Koretz also sponsored an ordinance limiting handgun purchases to one gun per month in order to cut the resale of guns on the black market.

-Koretz served as Mayor and City Councilman for twelve years before being elected to the State Assembly.
+Koretz served as Mayor and City Councilmember for twelve years before being elected to the State Assembly.

 Koretz's former colleague on the West Hollywood City Council, Abbe Land, was a candidate for Koretz's seat in the California State Assembly, and faced former Los Angeles City Council member Mike Feuer in the June 6, 2006 Democratic primary.
 Koretz endorsed Feuer, who defeated Land, winning 52.4% of the vote to her 36.3%.